aamir-0/Free-ai-headshot-generator/README.md

 - ✅ API Key: Stored temporarily in memory only, never saved to files
 - ✅ Generated Images: Hosted by Astria, URLs returned to you
 - ✅ Script: Runs 100% locally on your computer
-- ❌ No third-party analytics, tracking, or data collection
-- ❌ No cloud servers or external services involved
-- ❌ No logs or storage of your personal information

 **You control everything:**
 - Your API key stays on your computer